alephium/www/src/content/blog/Alephium-Multisig-GUI-is-here-4b23bec7e2f/index.md

 ![](image_0e6a9b5e50.jpg)

-- <span id="9d7d">Navigate to <a href="https://alephium.github.io/alephium-toolkit/#/multisig/build-tx" class="markup--anchor markup--li-anchor" data-href="https://alephium.github.io/alephium-toolkit/#/multisig/build-tx" rel="noopener" target="_blank">Build Transaction</a></span>
+- Navigate to <a href="https://alephium.github.io/alephium-toolkit/#/multisig/build-tx" class="markup--anchor markup--li-anchor" data-href="https://alephium.github.io/alephium-toolkit/#/multisig/build-tx" rel="noopener" target="_blank">Build Transaction</a>
-- <span id="520f">Choose your multisig from the list, select the signers you need/want, the amount and the recipient’s address for the transaction.
-Check well that you selected the correct signers, and that you are satisfying the quorum requirement!</span>
+- Choose your multisig from the list, select the signers you need/want, the amount and the recipient’s address for the transaction.
+Check well that you selected the correct signers, and that you are satisfying the quorum requirement!
-- <span id="a3e6">Click “Build Transaction”.
-You’ll get a text blurb which is essentially an unsigned transaction.</span>
+- Click “Build Transaction”.
+You’ll get a text blurb which is essentially an unsigned transaction.
-- <span id="c212">Copy this, and send it to the signers you selected.</span>
+- Copy this, and send it to the signers you selected.

 ![](image_27ee344278.jpg)